DavidVujic/python-polylith/README.md

-# Python tools for the Polylith Architecture
+# :sparkles: Python tools for the Polylith Architecture :sparkles:

 A repo containing tooling support for the Polylith Architecture in Python.

 [![DavidVujic](https://circleci.com/gh/DavidVujic/python-polylith.svg?style=svg)](https://app.circleci.com/pipelines/github/DavidVujic/python-polylith?branch=main&filter=all)

-## What's Polylith?
+## What's Polylith? :confused:
 From the [official docs](https://polylith.gitbook.io/polylith/):

 >...
 Polylith is a software architecture that applies functional thinking at the system scale.
 It helps us build simple, maintainable, testable, and scalable backend systems. ...